-The Council Plan plays a vital role in shaping Maroondah's future over a four-year period.
-It identifies both challenges and opportunities for our community at local and regional levels within the context of Maroondah 2040 - Our future together.
+The Council Plan plays a vital role in shaping Maroondah's future over a four-year period, and has been prepared to meet the requirements of the Local Government Act 2020.

+The Council Plan 2021-2025 identifies both challenges and opportunities for our community at local and regional levels within the context of the Maroondah 2040 - Our future together Community Vision.
 It also forms the basis for Council to make decisions regarding resources and priorities in response to community needs and aspirations.